victorbiga/engineering-management/README.md

 - [Why Software Development Requires Servant Leaders](https://adl.io/essays/why-software-development-requires-servant-leaders/)
 - Andreessen Horowitz, [Peacetime CEO/Wartime CEO](https://a16z.com/2011/04/14/peacetime-ceowartime-ceo-2/)
   - Peacetime CEO knows that proper protocol leads to winning.
 Wartime CEO violates protocol in order to win.
+- [Excerpts from One From Many, Dee Hock](https://twitter.com/zackkanter/status/1272200276015853569), Zack Kanter on Twitter.
+	- Your first responsibility as a manager is to manage yourself: your integrity, character, ethics, knowledge, wisdom, temperament, words and acts.
+	- The second responsibility is to manage those who have authority over us.
+	- The third responsibility is to manage your peers: without their respect and confidence, nothing can be accomplished.
+	- The fourth responsibility is to manage those whom we have authority.
+	- You can't manage your bosses, peers, regulators etc. But you can understand them, motivate them, influence them, forgive them.
+	- "It is from failure that amazing growth and grace so often come, provided only that one can recognise it, admit it, learn from it, rise above it, and try again.
+True leadership presumes a standard quite beyond human perfectibility and that is quite alright, for joy and satisfaction are in the pursuit of an objective, not in its realization."

 Quote: